Welcome to Red Door

 For those who might not have read my more extensive introduction, Red Door is a celebration of plays that I – for various and extremely personal reasons – really dig.
 They are also works that I regard as key developments, as significant steps in the unfolding story of our theatre.
 They are by no means the only steps, or even necessarily the most important, but they are all in their own ways fascinating and distinctive works.

-Here is the latest release from Red Door, Andrew Upton's Hanging Man.
+Here is the latest release from Red Door, Peter Houghton's A Commercial Farce.